 No matter how you do it, just make sure you have a record of whether or not you’re sticking to your plan.
 And if you’re not, perhaps you need to modify it and make it more realistic, or just find someone or something that MAKES you do it!

-Tip To Start Running #5: Have a backup plan from the start!
+5: Have a backup plan from the get-go!

 Life never goes according to plan, so expect that!
 Make a contingency training plan should you have to stay late at work, or if you get sick, etc. And be flexible!